<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Food Styling for Restaurant Photos: Beginner Rules That Work</image:title>

-<image:caption>Beginner-friendly food styling for restaurants: plating rules, freshness cues, shine and steam, dish-by-dish tips, and a repeatable workflow that stays accurate to what customers receive.</image:caption>
+<image:caption>Food styling for photography, made simple for restaurants: plating rules, freshness cues, dish-by-dish tips, and a repeatable workflow that stays accurate to the plate.</image:caption>

 </image:image>